 ON24’s Privacy Shield certification and GDPR-compliant Data Processing Addendum helps our clients by providing a recognized mechanism for transfers of EU personal data from the EU into the U.S.

 ON24 is also opening an EU data center.
-While neither the GDPR nor EU data protection law requires EU personal data be hosted in the EU, ON24 recognizes that EU hosting is important to some of our clients.
-We are working to provide our clients with this option and are targeting an early 2019 opening.
+While neither the GDPR nor EU data protection law requires EU personal data to be hosted in the EU, ON24 recognizes that EU hosting is important to some of our clients.
+We are working to provide our clients with this option and are targeting a mid-2020 opening.
+However, this opening date target is subject to change depending on the status of the current public health crisis caused by Coronavirus (Covid-19).

 You can review ON24’s Privacy Shield certification here.